-Douglas Hyde, Abhráin Grádh Chuige Connacht / Love Songs of Connacht (1893)
+Abhráin Grádh Chuige Connacht / Love Songs of Connacht (1893)

-Besides its importance as giving impetus to a renewed interest in Irish poetry and song during the Gaelic Revival, Hyde’s compilation of texts, translations and commentary had considerable importance for its introduction of a translation language in the foot-note section of the page which more resembles the syntax of the Irish-language originals that the conventional Hiberno-English patterns of lexis and syntax employed by contemporary bilingual speakers in Ireland.
-The example that he gave in this way possibly inspired - or at least lent confidence to - John Millington Synge in his own experiments with a new literary language for the Anglo-Irish stage, based on his own profound knowledge and understanding of spoken Irish in the Gaeltacht or Irish-speaking regions of the country.
-Source: The following page images are copied from the 1909 Edition available at Internet Archive - online; accessed 01.06.2019.]
+Remarks: Besides its importance as giving impetus to a renewed interest in Irish poetry and song during the Gaelic Revival, Hyde’s compilation of texts, translations, and commentary had considerable importance for its introduction of a translation-language in the footnote section of each page which more resembles the syntax of the Irish-language originals that the conventional Hiberno-English patterns of lexis and syntax employed by contemporary bilingual speakers and translators in the Ireland of the day - who understandable sought to emulate the accepted style of English poetry.
+The examples that he gave in this way possibly inspired - or at least lent confidence to - John Millington Synge in his own experiments with a new literary language for the Anglo-Irish stage, based on his a profound knowledge and understanding of spoken Irish in the Gaeltacht or Irish-speaking regions of the country. it adds some irony to this reflection that Synge"s quasi-poetical Hiberno-English has itself been derogated for its remoteness from the actual parlance of Irish speakers in either language by his critics.
+BS: 1998.

 Cover and final page (published without boards)